mysql-otp/mysql-otp/README.md

 [COPYING.LESSER](COPYING.LESSER) respectively.

 We hope this license should be permissive enough while remaining copyleft.
-If you have issues with this license, please create an issue in the issue tracker!
+If you're having issues with this license, please create an issue in the issue tracker!